 I put my paw on his shoulder.
 “There are many names for this place.
 You can call it that.
-It is a place where the unrescued dog finds forever homes, and forever love, and the pain stops forever.”
+It is a place where the unrescued dog finds forever homes, forever love, and their pain stops forever.”

 Smartie, a rescued dog, walked up to Noel and asked him if he wanted to run up and down the hills and through the meadows.
 Noel said he had never done it before.

 Smartie took off followed by a smiling Noel who barked with joy.
 He was happy, he was free, and he was loved.

 He ran towards the setting sun where his happily ever after awaited.